 Gray learned his carving skills from Gerry Sheena, and worked with artists Mike Dangeli, David Boxley, Henry Green, Lyle Campbell and Ian Reid.
 He also had the opportunity to study Advanced Design under renowned Haida artist, Robert Davidson.
-He is specialized in carving masks, panels, poles, sculptures and drums.
+He has specialized in carving masks, panels, poles, sculptures and drums.
 Although his earlier work was made in more generalized Northern design principles, through study and practice he has developed a distinct Tsimshian style.
+At the opening for the New York Museum of Arts and Design exhibition “Changing Hands: Art Without Reservation 2,’’ Phil stated that his goal was to “bring Tsimshian art to another level.”
 While Gray carves for the commercial market, he also produces works for use by his own family.
-He distinguishes between the two in his art using more general versions of old stories in commercial work and more specific stories in work that will be danced or used in ceremony.
+He distinguishes between the two in his art using more general versions of old stories for commercial work and more specific stories for work that will be used in dance or ceremony.